htbg/htbg.github.io/README.md

 -   If in doubt, check if the necessary roles, e.g., UAA User, are correctly assigned.

 - If you're receiving an unexpected response from the metadata request in the Fiori application, the issue is likely due to incorrect XSUAA bindings.
 This probably means the Fiori application is not bound to the same XSUAA instance as the CAP backend.
+- If you're trying to add this method of authentication to an existing project, it is necessary to completely delete everything related to the Fiori application (HTML5 repo, destination service, service keys etc) from Cloud Foundry and then redeploy it with the new configuration.
+It is not necessary to delete the CAP backend.
 -   If SAP error screens appear when trying to log in via the CAP AppRouter URL, ensure redirect URIs are correctly configured in `xs-security.json`
 	```
 	Proposed Solution: